Customer data integration can be improved by using generic dimensional modeling techniques

 For the above records, the “key” might look like 10001SMWL.
 Notice the last record is not a William Smith but because the zip code, initials, and the subsequent consonant of the last and first name are the same this customer has the same “key.”

 Also notice that the incoming record does not have a zip code – if the address supplied is valid for New York, the Data Cleansing tool can look up the zip code and attach it to the record.
-As you can see, a lot of processing is involved in matching and by storing the results of parsing, geo-coding and standardization in the target database expensive parsing and lookup operations can be avoided, which is particularly critical for a “real-time” environment.
+It is obvious a lot of processing is involved in matching and by storing the results of parsing, geo-coding and standardization in the target database, the organization can avoid expensive parsing and lookup operations, which is particularly critical for a “real-time” environment.

 Handle multiple addresses per customer